carl-inski/carl-inski/README.md

 - 👋 Hi, I’m @carl-inski
-- 👀 I’m interested in Algorithms
+- 👀 I’m interested in algorithms and problem-solving
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning django
 - 💞️ I’m looking to collaborate on a RickRollDetector
-- 📫 How to reach me ...

 <!---
 carl-inski/carl-inski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.